 Who is this Austrian now Iowan responsible for bringing a seldom scene cuisine stateside?
 Meet Michael Leo, who is cut from the same cloth as Gordon Ramsey or Marco Pierre White.
 Trained in the kitchens of Europe, Michael’s skills were surely mastered with the threat of a serious tongue lashing looming.
 I could never succeed in that kind of environment but I do know first hand the quality of chef it produces.
 I have no doubt that working at Strudl Haus is indeed hard work but it is also a place that will earn you respect at almost any professional kitchen.
 I supposed I could merely be thankful that Michael’s hard work and discipline are evident in the food he puts out Strudl Haus but even more important is that the apprentices who go through his kitchen and into the dining scene in Des Moines, are elevating the game.

 And seriously, I inhaled this whole thing in like 60 seconds.
 Its that good.

 the spot: Eatery A 2932 Ingersoll Ave Des Moines Iowa 50312

 the full nelson: The best Cheap Eats dinner of this season

 Des Moines, Iowa.
 Land of the silent S’s.
 Home to the best bang for your Cioppino buck in the country, a flawless old school European pastry of my youth, fried chicken worthy of a High Life and Nachos that are suitable for brunch.
 If that ain’t a true blue Cheap Eats hub, than I don’t even know what one is anymore.
 And Des Moines has more to offer than just Cheap Eats, this is a dining scene worthy of your vacation dime.
-And you just might find me there because I’m game for going back.
-Odds are I’ll be wearing the same blue shades.
+Odds are you might find me back there.
+I’ll be wearing the same blue shades.
 But hey, I’m just not that hard to miss.